zihanz12/uiuc-cs-wiki/guide/section1.md

 **CS241: System Programming**

 **CS240: Introduction to Computer Systems**
- * NOTE: Required only for select CS+X majors, but can be replaced by CS233 + CS241
+ * NOTE: Required only for select CS+X majors.
+Can be replaced by CS233 + CS241.

 **CS357: Numerical Methods**
- * NOTE: Required only for CSENG, Math+CS, and Stats+CS
+ * NOTE: Required only for CSENG, Math+CS, and Stats+CS.

 **CS361: Probabilty and Statistics for Computer Science**
- * NOTE: Can be replaced by select classes for non-CSENG majors
+ * NOTE: Can be replaced by select classes for non-CSENG majors.

 **CS374: Introduction to Algorithms and Models of Computation**